 The global payments’ ecosystem is seeing a rise in the development of digital currency, including the increase in both occurrence and use of fiat-backed stablecoins.
 Interest in Central Bank Digital Currencies (CBDCs) has also accelerated with increased levels of research & development into CBDCs being seen across the globe.
 These digital currencies offer many benefits: from improved ease of transactions, speed, transparency, and liquidity to enhanced resilience and cost savings.
 They are also improving the availability of money (including to the underbanked and unbanked population).

 Despite the surge in interest, a lack of standardisation, and the absence of a common messaging language, threaten to handicap this growth of stablecoins and CBDCs.
 The incumbent legacy infrastructure aside, the challenge of interoperability between different digital currency protocols is currently the greatest problem facing the growth of digital currencies globally.
-Scalable and universal interoperability will be key to enabling the efficient movement of digital currency between the legacy payments infrastructure and the rapidly evolving digital currency infrastructure.
+Scalable and universal interoperability will be key to enabling the efficient movement of digital currency between the legacy payments infrastructure and the rapidly evolving digital currency systems.
 This will also be needed for interoperability between future currency systems, namely CBDC to CBDC as well as CBDC to stablecoins and vice versa.

 The Universal Digital Payment Network (UDPN) addresses this issue by creating a global payment messaging network, designed to support regulated, fiat-backed stablecoins and CBDCs across decentralised and centralised currency systems.
-The goal of the UDPN is to create a common decentralised network and associated standards: the messaging backbone for efficient and seamless cross-border payments across protocols and systems.
+The goal of the UDPN is to create a common decentralised network and associated standards: a global infrastructure to power real-time payments in any regulated and non-speculative digital currency. .

 Key Features and Benefits of the UDPN include: